rafurr/react-material-ui-components/README.md

 <img width="315" alt="screen shot 2016-08-31 at 6 30 27 pm" src="https://cloud.githubusercontent.com/assets/5733481/18148680/2cbf99e2-6fa9-11e6-8453-0b55db110cb5.png">

-React Material UI Components began life as React Slingshot.
-The original project has been trimmed down, updated to the lastest repositories with additional repositories to support the material-ui project and new material-ui components addded.
+React Material-UI Components began life as React Slingshot.
+The original project has been trimmed down, updated to the lastest repositories with additional repositories to support the Material-UI project and new Material-UI components addded.
 So over time, this project will diverge greatly from its origin, but will always appreciate the original project.

-React Slingshot is a comprehensive starter kit for rapid application development using React.
+React Slingshot is a comprehensive starter kit for rapid application development using React and Redux.

 Why React Slingshot?